mainakbardhan/chipseq_analysis_tutorial/README.md

 # chipseq analysis tutorial
-End-to-end ChIP-seq analysis pipeline for USF2 including alignment, peak calling, annotation, and visualization
+End-to-end ChIP-seq analysis pipeline for USF2 (as an example) including alignment, peak calling, annotation, and visualization
 ##  Environment Setup & Verification

 > ⚠️ Please complete this section before running the pipeline.